 The erasure of the complexity of the women’s rights movement in our educational material also obscures the diversity and multiplicity of women’s movements.
 Women of color must negotiate racism in society and sexism within their own communities.
-As a result, a number of women of color scholars have developed concepts to describe the experiences of women of color.
+As a result, several women of color scholars have developed concepts to describe the experiences of women of color.
 Check out six concepts by Black feminist scholars below.

 1) Outsider within